-In the 60s, surfing was not a very popular sport in Europe, and since the internet didn’t even exist, surfers made pilgrimages all over the world in search of waves they’d only heard about through idle talk and the grapevine.
+In the 60s, surfing was not a very popular sport in Europe, and since the internet didn’t even exist, surfers made pilgrimages all over the world in search of waves they’d only heard about from others.
 That was how a group of Australians landed in this Basque town and found a treasure that they wanted to keep to themselves.
-“All of us who were surfing there knew that it was a special wave and so there was a kid of pact of silence among the locals and the foreigners to not tell the rest of the world there was a magic wave in Mundaka,” says surfer Craig Sage in his book Mundaka: Surf to Live, Live to Surf.
+“All of us who were surfing there knew that it was a special wave and so there was a kind of pact of silence among the locals and the foreigners to not tell the rest of the world there was a magic wave in Mundaka,” says surfer Craig Sage in his book Mundaka: Surf to Live, Live to Surf.
 Sage had left his native Australia to go on a hunt for waves through southern Europe and North Africa.
 And he found what he was looking for at Mundaka.

 “There were never more than five or ten of us in the water,” he explains in the book.
 “I remember that we were aware that we were living an unrepeatable moment.”
-The unrepeatable repeated itself from the end of the 70s until the start of the 80s; at the time there were few surfers in the town.
-The local fishermen didn’t much take to those foreign hippies.
-But everything changed in 1977 when two Australian surfers rescued a fishing boat.
+The unrepeatable wave finally repeated itself again at the end of the 70s until the start of the 80s; at the time there were few surfers in town, however, the local fisherman didn't like the surfers and thought of them as foreign hippies.
+Everything changed in 1977 when two Australian surfers rescued a fishing boat.
 “That marked a before and after in the village.
 It was in the newspapers and everyone talked about it,” says Sage.

 The town accepted the surfers, who became more and more numerous as the wave gained in fame.
 Today it is one of the most important waves in the world, but the small village, located in the Urdaibai Biosphere Reserve, is far from crowded.

-There is a more international atmosphere and a few surfer shops, but the barra still casts its spell.
-One of the new stores belongs to Craig Sage: since falling in love with the wave he hasn’t wanted to separate from her.
+There is more of an international atmosphere in Mundaka now with a few surfer shops including one belonging to Craig Sage.
+Sage fell in love with the wave and still has not wanted to separate from her.